 Laminate Countertop

 Some of the most affordable and standard vanity countertops on the market are laminate.
-It is a surface created from pressurized plastic and can duplicate the appearance of other more expensive materials.
-It is among the easiest to maintain of all the countertops.
+This surface is created from pressurized plastic and can duplicate the appearance of other, more expensive materials.
+It is also among the easiest to maintain.

 These synthetic exteriors are easier to clean than other countertops.
 While laminate is water and stain-resistant, it can take damage from heat, which warps or dulls the surface.
 If this happens long enough, the laminate will become damaged and irreparable.

-While on the more inexpensive side of materials, the cost goes up for more durable and fashionable versions.
-The fact that laminate can be made of recycled materials make this option environmentally sustainable.
+While laminate is an inexpensive material, the cost goes up for more durable and fashionable versions.
+The fact that it can be made of recycled materials makes this option environmentally sustainable.

 Plus-side: Inexpensive with a large variety of looks, easy to maintain